-The homogenisation of gay psychologists is experienced as an imposition of a shared, universal identity.
+The homogenisation of gay psychologists is therefore experienced as an imposition of a shared, universal identity.
 These gay therapists insinuate they are unfairly grouped and stereotypically viewed, particularly in terms of how they conduct themselves professionally.
 Furthermore, as a gay therapist, sexuality is always foregrounded.
-Gay therapists are constantly being made aware of their sexuality, a persistent grappling with and monitoring of self ( the world therapy), which heterosexual therapists never seem to have to contemplate, aswondered
+Gay therapists are constantly being made aware of their sexuality, a persistent grappling with and monitoring of self (both in the external world and in the private space of therapy), which heterosexual therapists never seem to have to contemplate, as Mark wondered:

+Do straight people ponder over their straightness?
+Um…I don’t know…do I ponder over my gayness?
+Is it something that influences me?
+I think it is… (Mark).